Pages

 -Must be quick and easy to use.

--Should have cool sounds like jazz, reggae, Latin, et cetera.
+-Should have interesting sounds like jazz, reggae, Latin, et cetera.

 -Should have 6/8 and 9/8 time signatures that could work for Irish tunes.